chaz303/Three.JS-Tech-Talk/README.md

 <h1 align="center">Dive into VR with WebGL & Three.js</h1>

-Thank you for your interest in my tech talk!
+Thank you for your interest in my tech talk.

 ## Here is the video of the tech talk on YouTube: